 It’s fantasy football season.

 If you’re the wife of a fantasy football playing husband (like me) then you know the obsession of the game.
 You’ve watched your husband light up as he puts together his team and you’ve comforted him on a Sunday night after his best laid plans have failed.
-You listen to him worry about which players on his roster to start and you smile when he tells you about a good trade he just secured with one of his buddies.
+You listen to him worry about which players to start on his roster and you smile when he tells you about a good trade he just secured with one of his buddies.
 You cheer for him when he tells you that the touchdown won his game and you root for all of his players so he doesn’t end the day in the dumps.

 However, maybe even as you cheer him on you have no idea how this fantasy football game really works.

 Maybe you do understand the game, but you’ve never played it yourself.
 Or maybe (like I was) you don’t have a clue how the addicting phenomenon works.
 I hadn’t played before my husband and I started dating but I joined a work league that year.
 Needless to say he approved of my desire to wade into the world of fantasy football obsession.
 (I also received an engagement ring that year, so there may or may not have been a correlation.)

 Want to win your husband’s heart all over again?
 You don’t have to play the game, but I guarantee it will win points to express an interest in his fantasy football team.

 I’m not an avid sports fan.
 I was often irritated at my family’s devotion to football games when I was younger.
 But the truth?
 I love playing fantasy football!
 I have a competitive nature, I enjoy strategic thinking, and playing the game myself helps me to relate to my husband.
 Instead of growing irritated at all of the hours he’s absorbed in its world, I join him in cheering for players and even battle him in head to head matchups.
 I don’t know most of the players by name or understand all of the little ins and outs of football regulations and scoring, but it doesn’t keep me from presenting a formidable team or enjoying the core of the game.